aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests.md

 The test system relies on the open-source libraries, [RSVG](https://github.com/GNOME/librsvg) and [ImageMagick](http://www.imagemagick.org/).

-Installing on OS X, with HomeBrew: `$ brew install librsvg imagemagick`
+Installing on OS X, with HomeBrew: `$ brew install librsvg imagemagick`. *NOTE:* you might also need to run `brew reinstall node` to relink the new libraries.

 Installing on Ubuntu Linux: `$ apt-get install librsvg2-dev librsvg2-bin imagemagick`